nperra/ccs2021/CALL-SATELLITES.md

 - Selection of Satellite Meeting Proposals will be performed by the Satellite Committee of CCS2021.
 In order to optimize the offer of Satellite Symposia in terms of scientific topics, visibility and interactions, the Satellite Committee will reserve the option to propose the merging of selected proposals focusing on similar topics.
 - A rule of no-repetition of the same talk across different satellites and main conference will be enforced.
 - One free registration will be awarded to each satellite meeting.
 The satellite organizers can use it in any way they prefer (to use it for themselves, or award it to an invited speaker).
+- The main conference won't make available the necessary equipment for hybrid Satellite.
+We expect Satellites to be either fully on-site or fully on-line.
+Any hybrid organization will need to be handled by the satellite organizers.